Pratyush017/faster-than-you-can-imagine/README.md

 How it works:-
-its for windows and VSC required with all neccesaary extensions (python, pylance) make sure you have installed pyautogui through command promt ( write "pip install pyautogui" in cmnd promd and enter ) also open the cmnd promt through run as adminstrator. make a .py file or clone mine and run it after runing the code you will get 10 second time just go to the location where u want to spam in that time and click where u wanna type and sent your content and you are done it will start spamming with the speed you've never seen before.
+its for windows and VSC required with all neccesaary extensions (python, pylance) make sure you have installed pyautogui through command promt ( write "pip install pyautogui" in cmnd promt and enter ) also open the cmnd promt through run as adminstrator. make a .py file or clone mine and run it after runing the code you will get 10 second time just go to the location where u want to spam in that time and click where u wanna type and sent your content and you are done it will start spamming with the speed you've never seen before.